Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #11`

 Gadolinium is a toxic, rare earth metal, and it is the traditional contrast agent given to patients who are having an MRI.

-When Gadolinium is manufactured, as a contrast agent, it's placed in an organic wrap that reduces an individual's exposure to the metal's toxicity, which helps it pass through the body.
+When gadolinium is manufactured as a contrast agent, it's placed in an organic wrap that reduces an individual's exposure to the metal's toxicity, which helps it pass through the body.

+However, a study from Japan revealed that gadolinium accumulates in the brains of some patients, while other studies found deposits in other body areas.
 Although no toxicity from the gadolinium was found in the studies, the FDA has made drug manufacturers add warning labels to all gadolinium-based drugs.

-When the researchers used the gold-based nanomatryoshkas in experimental MRI's, they stated that the "results surprised everyone."
+When the researchers used the gold-based nano-matryoshkas in experimental MRIs, they stated that the "results surprised everyone."

-Gold nanoparticles have a very large surface area, which enabled the researchers to overload the particles with iron chelates, making the nano-matryoshkas perform twice as well gadolinium.
+Gold nanoparticles have a very large surface area, which enabled the researchers to overload the particles with iron chelates, making the nano-matryoshkas perform twice as well as gadolinium.

 In addition, the lead researcher in the study, Dr. Naomi Halas, stated that the gold-based nanomatryoshkas can kill cancer cells when a near-infrared light is focused on them.